BioPhoton/ngRe/README.md

 > **Respect Lifetime and State of Lifecycles**
 > - subscription handling tied to component lifetime
-> - single shot observables complete after thier first call
+> - single shot observables complete after their first call

-> **Late Supscribers**
+> **Late Subscribers**
-> - As subscriptions could happen before values are present (subscribing to `OnInit` in constructor)
+> - As subscriptions could happen before values are present (subscribing to `OnInit` in the constructor)
->   we have to make sure the Subject is creates early enough in time for all life cycle hooks
+>   we have to make sure the Subject is created early enough for all life cycle hooks
 > - on subscription to already completed observable of a lifecycle it should return the last event and complete again.

 ---

 ### Service Life Cycle Hooks

-In general services are global or even when lazy loaded the are not unregistered at some point in time.
+In general, services are global or even when lazy-loaded the are not unregistered at some point in time.
-The only exception are Services in the `Components` `providers` and ´viewProviders´ section.
+The only exception is Services in the `Components` `providers` and ´viewProviders´ section.
-Threr parts od the services logic could rely on the life of the service, which it exactly the life tiime of the component.
+Their parts of the services logic could rely on the life of the service, which is exactly the lifetime of the component.

-Angular for suh scenarios angular profides the `OnDestroy` life cycle hook for classes decorated with `@Injectable`.
+Angular for such scenarios angular provides the `OnDestroy` life cycle hook for classes decorated with `@Injectable`.

 The goal here is to find a unified way to have the services `OnDestroy` life cycle hooks as observable.